whynotdakshh/Sargam-Terms-Of-Service/README.md

 - Use the bot for illegal or harmful activities
 - Spam or abuse commands
 - Attempt to exploit, reverse engineer, or disrupt the bot
-- Violate Discord’s guidelines using the bot
+- Violate [Discord’s guidelines](https://discord.com/guidelines) using the bot

 ---

 ## 🔒 Privacy

-Your use of Sargam is also governed by our Privacy Policy.
+Your use of Melvix is also governed by our Privacy Policy.

 We only collect data necessary for functionality.